OptimistGuy03/OptimistGuy03/README.md

 ## 🚀 About Me

-- 🎓 MCA Graduate from **Dept. of Computer Application,School of Information Science & Technology, MAKAUT, WB**
+- 🎓 MCA Graduate from **Dept. of Computer Application, School of Information Science & Technology, MAKAUT, WB**
 - 🧪 Currently training in **Software Engineer**
 - 💻 Passionate about **quality assurance, coding, and building reliable software**
 - 🌱 Continuously learning and upskilling through **certifications & real-world projects**